Colonial Cousins

-Colonial Cousins is an Indian duo, formed by singer Hariharan and singer-composer Lesle Lewis, who also have successful solo careers.
-Their eponymous first album hit platinum in sales in India alone and consistently headed the Indian music charts in 1996.
+Colonial Cousins is an Indian duo, formed by singer Hariharan (Hari) and singer-composer Leslee Lewis (Lezz), who also have successful solo careers.
+Their eponymous first album hit platinum in sales in India and consistently headed the Indian music charts in 1996.
 The duo have received numerous awards, notably the MTV Asia Viewers' Choice Award, 1996, and the US Billboard's Viewers' Award, 1996.
 On 19 November 1998, the Colonial Cousins released their second album, The Way We Do It.
-They also released their third album Aatma on 1 January 2001.
+They released their third album Aatma on 1 January 2001.
 They have scored two Tamil films, Modhi Vilayadu (2009), Chikku Bukku (2010).
 Their fourth album Once More was released in 2012.

 History

 Formation

-It was during Lewis's jingles career that the idea of Colonial Cousins was conceived.
-Lewis had called in Hariharan to sing a jingle for him one evening in 1992.
-The lyrics for the jingle were late coming in.
-The restless Lewis began crooning something while strumming on his guitar, and Hari felt inspired to jam with an alaap.
+It was during Lezz's career of writing jingles that the idea of Colonial Cousins came out.
+Lezz had called in Hari to sing a jingle for him one evening in 1992.
+The lyrics for the jingle were late coming in, so the restless Lezz began crooning something while strumming on his guitar.
+Hari felt inspired to jam with as in classical music.

-Being a ghazal singer in the Indian music industry for over two decades, Hariharan is well versed in Carnatic and Hindustani music.
-Besides releasing several ghazal albums, Hariharan has also lent his voice to many Hindi and Tamil films, and ended up winning several awards including the National Award as Best Singer for his song "Mere Dushman Mere Bhai" from the film Border.
+Being a ghazal singer in the Indian music industry for over two decades, Hari is well versed in Carnatic and Hindustani music.
+Besides releasing several ghazal albums, Hari has also lent his voice to many Hindi and Tamil films, and ended up winning several awards including the National Award as Best Singer for his song "Mere Dushman Mere Bhai" from the film Border.

 Debut album

 In October 1996, under Magnasound Label, the duo released their debut album self-titled Colonial Cousins.
 The album broke all records including hitting platinum sales in India.
 The duo also won the MTV Asia Viewer's Choice Award and then later on collected the US Billboard Viewer's Choice Award too.
 The song "Krishna" won the Star Videocon Award for Best Music Video.

 The style is essentially fusion, with a lot of songs opening with recognisable Hindustani or Carnatic ragas and then segueing into a more pop style.
-The musicians who worked on it range from Vishwa Mohan Bhatt to sessions musicians who have worked with the likes of Madonna, Boy George, Annie Lennox and other well-known Western musicians.
+The musicians who worked on it range from Vishwa Mohan Bhatt to sessions musicians who have worked with the likes of Madonna, Boy George, Annie Lennox, Vernon Reid, and other well-known Western musicians.
 It was the first Indian act to be featured on MTV Unplugged.

 The Way We Do It

 On 19 November 1998, their second album, a sophomore effort, The Way We Do It, was a continuation of, and a departure from, that first effort.

-The album was a continuation in musical terms to the extent that Lewis and Hariharan had done what they do best individually, and fused it into a format that enriches and complements each other.
+The album was a continuation in musical terms to the extent that Hari and Lezz had done what they do best individually, and fused it into a format that enriches and complements each other.
 The album was also a departure sound-wise from their eponymous first album.
 While that has a softer sound to it, their second album was edgier and groovier.

-The album has some singles such as the title track "Way We Do It With You".
-Srinivas playing on it, "Dekhoon Main Jahan" penned by lyricist Javed Akhtar, "No Longer Mine" and "Lady".